Technical Insights

 Different from UV printing, inkjet printing is a widely used digital printing equipment.
 Although the operation is similar, the ink of an inkjet printer must be absorbed by the material and then air-dried.
 While UV printing uses ultraviolet light to cure ink on the surface of the material.
 Therefore, inkjet and UV printing can be applied to different areas.
 UV printing can be printed on acrylic, glass, metal, leather, etc., which can make products like signboards, interior decoration, packaging boxes, etc.

-Unlike inkjet printing, the best advantage of UV printing is the color accuracy, and it will not change color for at least three years outdoors.
+Unlike inkjet printing, the best advantage of UV printing is the color accuracy and exceptional outdoor durability—UV prints will not fade or change color for at least 3 years outdoors.
 The inkjet printer uses solvent inks, non-solvent inks, or water-based inks, which are not suitable for outdoor usage and often start fading in less than a year.
+This makes UV printing the superior choice for outdoor signage, architectural applications, and any products exposed to sunlight and weather.

 Flat-bed is a type of printer that has a platform, which can put flat materials onto the platform for printing.
 A roll-to-roll type printer is different; it can automatically feed the rolled materials, and then receives the material in rolls too.
 The roll-to-roll model is better for printing flexible materials in large quantities and at a fast speed.
 Siam P&W Technic uses a flat-bed printer, so it cannot work with large-format paper or canvas.